The coolest days of winter

 February, U.S. National Snow Sculpting Championship and Winterfest in Lake Geneva, Wis.
 In addition to the snow sculpting, there's an ice castle, ice bars, magic shows, human sled-dog races, a hovercraft competitions and helicopter rides.

-February, City of Lakes Loppet in Minneapolis.
-This urban cross-country ski festival has become a celebration of winter in the northland.
+February, City of Lakes Loppet Winter Festival in Minneapolis.
+This urban cross-country ski festival over the first weekend of February has become a celebration of winter in the northland.

 For recreational skiers, the highlight of this big cross-country ski festival is the Saturday-night Luminary Loppet on Lake of the Isles, with glowing ice pillars and lighted "ruins."
 Afterward, there's a tent party with music.